-Mushroom bacon freezer breakfast sandwiches make breakfast on the go an absolute breeze!
-Make them on meal prep Sunday and freeze for up to a month.
+Mushroom bacon frozen breakfast sandwiches make breakfast on the go an absolute breeze!
+Easy to prep and a healthier alternative to the drive-thru.

 I hope I don't jinx us, but WOW.
 Our house sold in under two days!
 I thought we had a good chance of it selling but this exceeded our expectations.

 Now it feels like we can finally relax a bit...not keep the faucets sparkling and the fridge fingerprint-free.
 And some of Kai's toys can come back in the house (poor kid had NO toys for awhile!).

 Not to mention all those thoughts of getting the house on the market...which were at the front of our thoughts for the last three months.